kneil-raven/todo-app/notes.md

 - Contains core operations for the TODO list.
 - ✅ **Key Point:** Keep the state (todos) in memory and sync with storage.
 - ✅ Study CRUD, reorganize functions using best practices.
+- How to add, get, update, delete the Todos

 ### Step 4: dom.js (UI Rendering & Events)